dmitry-shchetinin/LineFlow/README.md

-# LINEFLOW: Library for constructing linear approximations of line flow constraints
+# LineFlow: Library for constructing linear approximations of line flow constraints

 ## Overview
-LINEFLOW is a library for constructing linear approximations of line flow constraints.
+LineFlow is a library for constructing linear approximations of line flow constraints.
 The user can choose between inner and outer approximations that have a desired quality or number of linear constraints.
 This repository includes the following files:

 1. Source code for the library as well as files required to build it on Windows or Unix systems.